Benefits of RFID - Why do you need RFID Solutions?

-By reducing stock-outs, by avoiding the credibility gap between notional stock available for orders and actual stock present in the warehouse, and by offering improved information on product movements to customers, organisations using RFID can provide a service that creates competitive differentiation and promotes increased customer satisfaction with the opportunities for higher sales and better margins.
+By improving inventory management, organisations using RFID can provide a service that creates competitive differentiation and promotes increased customer satisfaction with the opportunities for higher sales and better margins.

-Because RFID technologies can be integrated with other manufacturing or supply chain technologies (automated pallet handling, stock picking systems, etc) the time from order to despatch and delivery can be reduced.
+RFID technologies can be integrated with other manufacturing or supply chain technologies – such as automated pallet handling and stock picking systems – to reduce the time from order to despatch and delivery.

 Rapid payback time